carlrobertoh/CodeGPT/DESCRIPTION.md

 Get instant coding advice through a ChatGPT-like interface that accepts image input.
 Ask questions, share screenshots, seek explanations, or get guidance on your projects without leaving your IDE.

+### Auto Apply

+Automatically insert AI-suggested code directly into your active file.
+Click the Auto Apply icon to stream changes, view them in diff style, and approve or reject edits directly.

 **Use images**

 Chat with your images.
 Upload manually or let CodeGPT auto-detect your screenshots.